manish-garodia/manish-garodia/common/mg-library/mg-library.md

 # MG Library

-## Introduction
+## Learn from errors

 This lab contains a list of topics developed from notes on specific areas.
-These notes converge from various sources, for example discussions, trainings, experiments, and failures.
+These notes converge from various sources, for example *discussions*, *trainings*, *experiments*, *mistakes*, and *failures*.

 Select a topic to open its lab in a separate tab.